Find cleaner, safer pedicure salons — city by city.

 Autoclave sterilization

 Autoclaves use pressurized steam to sterilize metal tools between clients.
-It’s the same method used in hospitals and dental offices — and the only reliable way to kill bacteria, viruses, and fungi on reusable instruments.
+The same method used in hospitals and dental offices — and the only reliable way to kill bacteria, viruses, and fungi on reusable instruments.

 Disposable liners